Geodesic Optimization for Predictive Shift Adaptation on EEG data: Empirical benchmarks

-\textbf{Performance evaluation and hyperparameter selection} To evaluate the performance of the compared methods, we conducted experiments across several combinations of source and target sites.
+\textbf{Performance evaluation and hyperparameter selection} \; To evaluate the performance of the compared methods, we conducted experiments across several combinations of source and target sites.
 We selected source domains such that the union distribution of their predictive variable $y$ encompasses a broad age range.
 All remaining sites were assigned as target domains.
 For each source-target combination we performed a stratified shuffle split approach with 100 repetitions on the target data.
 Stratification was based on the recording sites to ensure that each split contained a balanced proportion of participants from each site.
 The regularization parameter $\lambda$ in Ridge regression was selected with a nested cross-validation (grid search) over a logarithmic grid of values from $10^{-1}$ to $10^{5}$.
 To evaluate the benefit of \proposed{}, we compared it against four baselines.
 Detailed mathematical formulations of these baselines can be found in~\appref{appendix:baselines}.
 For each baseline method, the regression task was performed with Ridge regression.

-\textbf{Domain-aware dummy model (\texttt{DO Dummy})} As \proposed{} requires access to the mean $\bar{y}_k$ of each domain, we used a domain-aware dummy model predicting always the mean $\bar{y}_k$ of each domain.
+\textbf{Domain-aware dummy model (\texttt{DO Dummy})} \; As \proposed{} requires access to the mean $\bar{y}_k$ of each domain, we used a domain-aware dummy model predicting always the mean $\bar{y}_k$ of each domain.

-\textbf{No re-center / No domain adaptation (\texttt{No DA})} This second baseline method involves applying the regression pipeline outlined in \cite{sabbagh2019manifold, sabbagh2020predictive} without any re-centering.
+\textbf{No re-center / No domain adaptation (\texttt{No DA})} \; This second baseline method involves applying the regression pipeline outlined in \cite{sabbagh2019manifold, sabbagh2020predictive} without any re-centering.
 In this setup, all covariance matrices are projected to the tangent space at the source geometric mean $\bSigmaMean$ computed from all source points, no matter their recording sites.

-\textbf{Re-center to a common reference point (\texttt{Re-center})} As introduced in \secref{sec:riemann_basics}, a common transfer learning approach is a Riemannian re-centering of all domains to a common point on the manifold \cite{zanini_transfer_2018, mellot_harmonizing_2023}.
+\textbf{Re-center to a common reference point (\texttt{Re-center} and \texttt{Re-scale})} \; As introduced in \secref{sec:riemann_basics}, a common transfer learning approach is a Riemannian re-centering of all domains to a common point on the manifold \cite{zanini_transfer_2018, mellot_harmonizing_2023}.
 This baseline thus correspond to re-centering each domain $k$, source and target, independently by whitening them by their respective geometric mean $\bSigmaMean_k$.
+An extension of this approach is to perform a Riemannian re-scaling of all domains to a common dispersion, as presented in~\cite{rodrigues_riemannian_2019, mellot_harmonizing_2023}.